 Catawba Riverkeeper patrols, monitors, engages, samples, teaches, and advocates across a more than 5,000 square mile river basin that spans 26 counties in 2 states.
-While you’ll often see our heron logo on our staff and members on the water, along a trail, or in a creek, our work originates from 4 (soon to be 5) permanent locations designed to meet the needs of residents throughout the basin.
+While you’ll often see our heron logo on our staff and members on the water, along a trail, or in a creek, our work originates from multiple permanent locations designed to meet the needs of residents throughout the basin.

 Just ¼ mile from our soon-to-be headquarters at the South Fork Trailhead in McAdenville, NC sits the Catawba Riverkeeper Boathouse.
 The Boathouse is the hub of our engagement programs and a community gathering spot for kayakers and other outdoor enthusiasts.

-Once a greenhouse, we have converted the 2,800 square foot building into a multi-use facility that includes a used gear consignment store, a canteen, offices and meeting space for our Engagement staff, plus storage for our boats, kayaks, and clean-up supplies.
+Once a nursery, we have converted the 2,800 square foot building into a multi-use facility that includes an outdoor gear and apparel store, a canteen, kayak rental hub, offices and meeting space for our Engagement staff, plus storage for our boats, kayaks, and clean-up supplies.
 The Boathouse will be open Wednesday-Friday, 5–8 PM and Saturday and Sunday, 9 AM–6 PM.

 Visitors to The Boathouse can participate in a Half Day Guided Tour from Spencer Mountain back down to the Boathouse on Saturdays and Sundays, May through September.
 Trips depart at 9 AM and 2 PM and last approximately 3 hours.
 Advanced reservations are STRONGLY ENCOURAGED.
 Book now!

 From The Boathouse you can also explore the South Fork Trail, a beautiful section of the Carolina Thread Trail that follows the river upstream to Lowell, NC or downstream to Cramerton, NC.
 You can also bring your own boat or bike and explore the trail or blueway from the South Fork Trailhead.
-When you’re done playing for the day, our canteen offers a variety of snacks and drinks and we’ve got plenty of picnic tables or trees for your hammock to just relax with friends.
+When you’re done playing for the day, our canteen offers a variety of snacks, soft drinks, and beer.
+Gather at one of our picnic tables and relax with friends.